kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 Thankfully, the man's face was etched in Sol's mind.
 And what a face!
 A head with a shock of dark hair that fell to his shoulders, a sharp nose, and a pair of piercing, knowing eyes that paradoxically had a dreamy look as well.
 His mouth was framed by a sparse moustache and a [Van Dyke beard](https://en.wikipedia.org/wiki/Van_Dyke_beard).
 It was a face vaguely familiar, yet tantalizingly out of recollection's reach.

 Rather than fret and fume at not remembering the words in his dream, Sol decided to let the matter rest.
-He was on an earnest quest, conducted at his own pace, relaxed and without panic, but not so relaxed that the image faded from his mind's eye. 😊
+He was on an earnest quest, conducted at his own pace, relaxed and without panic, but not so relaxed that the image faded from his mind's eye. \emojifont🙂\normalfont

 ### The search for a face